thoughtram/gtag/README.md

 There's one catch though: Git treats the first commit as exclusive whereas `gtag` always treats them as inclusive.
 This deliberate choice made for convenience.

+Another choice made for convenience is that one can use the special marker `root` to address the first commit so that `root..` is a totally valid option to address the entire history.

 ## Pattern syntax

 The pattern is a simple string that can take `##i` as a replacement markers that